-Numerous and diverse organisations, both public and private, are involved in the delivery of healthcare services with the state government responsible for delivery of clinical health services.
+Numerous and diverse organisations, both public and private, are involved in the delivery of healthcare services with the State Government responsible for delivery of clinical health services.

-Through a collaborative approach with government and non-government organisations, the Community Health and Wellbeing program will deliver projects and initiatives aimed at improving health and wellbeing, with a focus on mental health and identified local priority issues.
-The program will be further strengthened by advocacy initiatives that address entrenched social and economic disadvantage; increase the affordability and accessibility of healthy and nutritious food; and support public health education at a hyperlocal level on topics such as nutrition, obesity and mental health.
+Through a collaborative approach with government and non-government organisations, the Community Health and Wellbeing program will deliver initiatives aimed at improving health and wellbeing, with a focus on mental health and identified local priority issues.
+The program will be further strengthened by advocacy initiatives that address entrenched social and economic disadvantage, acknowledging the importance of the Social Determinants of Health as the nonmedical factors that influence health outcomes; increase the affordability and accessibility of healthy and nutritious food; and support public health education at a local level on topics such as nutrition, obesity and mental health, as well as the importance of the first 2000 days of life for babies and young children.